historical-theology/stthomas/faith-reason-revelation/syllabus-online-fall2025.md

 * [Who did Jesus claim to be?
 An Introduction to Jesus's Profession(s) about Himself in the Gospels](https://odysee.com/@CoreyStephanPh.D.:c/jesus-claim:c?lid=ba276647c819d8fdaf2af475bd42bb82455bba93)

-#### CONTENT QUIZ on 9: What are the Gospels? is due by 11:59 PM on Friday, April 4.
+#### CONTENT QUIZ on 9: What are the Gospels? is due by 11:59 PM on Friday, October 31.

 #### 10: Christ and the Church

-April 7-11
+November 3-7

 * (Blackboard 10) Pitre, ch.
 9